Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

 Collaborative User Story Writing involves the team working together to write user stories, which are descriptions of a software feature from an end-user perspective.

 <details>
-  <summary>Key Concepts:</summary>
+  <summary>Overview:</summary>

-1. **Collaboration:** The process involves all relevant stakeholders, including developers, testers, business analysts, and users.
+1. **Collaboration:** The process involves all relevant business representatives, product owner (PO), including developers, testers, and users.

-2. **End-user Perspective:** User stories are written from the perspective of the end user, focusing on their needs and experiences.

-3. **Acceptance Criteria:** Each user story includes acceptance criteria, which define the boundaries of a user story and are used to confirm when a story is completed and working as intended.

-4. **Iteration Planning:** User stories are often used in agile development methodologies during iteration planning or sprint planning meetings.

-5. **User Stories:** A User Story is written from the perspective of a user who wants to derive value from the product.
+2. **User Stories:** A User Story is written from the perspective of a user who wants to derive value from the product.
 It should focus on the user's desired outcomes and be embedded in the context where the user seeks value from the product.

+3. **3 C Concept:**
+    - **Card:** Represents the user story, can be physical (sticky note) or digital.
+    - **Conversation:** Details how the software will be used and the expectations from the business.
+    - **Confirmation:** Clear acceptance criteria that define when the story is complete.

+4. **End-user Perspective:** User stories are written from the perspective of the end user, focusing on their needs and experiences.

+5. **Acceptance Criteria:** Each user story includes acceptance criteria, which define the boundaries of a user story and are used to confirm when a story is completed and working as intended.

+6. **Iteration Planning:** User stories are often used in agile development methodologies during iteration planning or sprint planning meetings.

 </details>